Khaled-Mahmmoud/MyCompetitiveProgramming/Graph/Tree.md

 Max no. of nodes in binary tree = 2^(h+1) - 1 (where h is height of tree)   //  as perfect tree

-# Heap Data Structure

-A Heap is a special Tree-based data structure in which the tree is a complete binary tree.
-Generally, Heaps can be of two types :

-**Max-Heap** : In a Max-Heap the key present at the root node must be greatest among the keys present at all of it’s children.
-The same property must be recursively true for all sub-trees in that Binary Tree.

-**Min-Heap** : In a Min-Heap the key present at the root node must be minimum among the keys present at all of it’s children.
-The same property must be recursively true for all sub-trees in that Binary Tree.

-The [Diagram](https://github.com/Khaled-Mahmmoud/MyCompetitiveProgramming/blob/master/img/Data%20Structure/MinHeapAndMaxHeap.png) of Heap Data Structure.